Aamir-Rafique/PROJECTS-Public/Gym And Fitness App/Gym And Fitness app_Clickonce/README.txt

 done?

-5. Now open "Application Files" folder and click on "publish" (.html) file.
+5. Now open "Setup" folder and click on "GymAndFitness" (menifest app) file.

-6. in your browser click on install.
-.... follow the steps to install it..
+then .. follow the steps to install it..

 Gym & Fitness app in action....